audioxide/data/data/posts/20191030-reviews-desert-sessions-vols-11-and-12.md

   absence of 16 (!!!) years, I'm pleased to report nothing has really changed on that front.
 week: 214
+blurb: The Desert Sessions project has always been a lot of fun.
+Returning from an absence of 16 (!!!) years, nothing has really changed on that front.
 ---
 author: André
 review: >-